mcarpanelli/kiva/README.md

 June 16, 2018

 ### About Kiva
 Kiva is an international nonprofit founded in 2005 with a mission to connect people through lending to alleviate poverty.
-In June 2018 Kiva was in 85 countries, had served 2.9 Million borrowers through USD 1.16 Billion worth of loans.
+In June 2018 Kiva was in 85 countries, had served 2.9 Million borrowers through $1.16 Billion worth of loans.

 ### How it works
 1. A borrower applies for a loan (through a micro-finance partner, through to Kiva directly).